Mayukhdeb/mind_the_bend/README.md

 > image fileame formatting is done as  (x-value)_(unique_ID).png

 ##  :mag_right: Processing images
-* Converts all images to 56*80 numpy arrays with a depth of 3 for R.G and B color channels
+* Converts all images to numpy arrays with a depth of 3 for R,G and B color channels
 * The shape gets changed from  ``` [ width, height, depth ] ``` to ```[ depth, width, height]``` for it to be of the right size for the CNN input channel
 * Pairs them with the corresponding mouse x-coordinate as array [  [[[image]]]  ,  [x-value]   ]
 * all of the generated pairs are then stacked into one numpy array with the help of np.vstack() and saved